 Upon understanding the differences of each cable, you are able to identify its weaknesses and strong points.
 One of the advantages of CAT 6 with Cat 5 is its rated frequency of bandwidth capability.
 Category 5 and 5e supports 100 MHz or frequency bandwidth while the Category 6 supports up to 250 MHz which makes it faster when it comes to delivering data.

 Category 6 has more than doubled bandwidth of category 5.
 Bandwidth can be compared to a road.
-Bigger size of road means lesser possibility of traffic.
+The bigger size of the road means the lesser possibility of traffic.
 In transferring data on the internet or computer networks, traffic may occur especially in today’s technology.
 A lot of people are now watching video streams online which is in need of higher bandwidths or you will experience annoying lagging of your video.

 Cat6 Ethernet cable has greater immunity from noises which means loss of data packets is lesser in possibility than category 5.
 This will make the delivery of your data faster by the speed of the cat 6 that the cat 5 doesn’t possess.
 It is also known that category 6 is suitable for 10GBASE-T (10 – Gigabit Ethernet) while category 5e only supports 100BASE-T (Gigabit Ethernet).
 Identifying which cable is which by its physical appearance is through its thickness, even though they are both made with four twisted copper wires.
 Cat6 are thicker than Cat5 or Cat5e because it requires thicker copper wires for the shield.

 If you are setting up a data center for a bigger area, you must consider the latest type of network cable.
-Smaller area can be equipped with cat5 since it would not require longer distance.
-Cat 6 is applicable for urban residential areas that require longer distance of voice and data transfer.
+A smaller area can be equipped with cat5 since it would not require long distance.
+Cat 6 is applicable for urban residential areas that require a longer distance of voice and data transfer.
 However, in today’s generation, the technology is developing fast and continuously which may require you to have higher standards of network cabling.